sneedenk/PlantWateringSchedule/README.md

 and no non-integer inputs) within 12 weeks of the start date, the plants to water that day are printed.

-Possible future features that would have been nice to include would be, most obviosly, a user interface and additional options for dates to display, such as printing a week's worth of watering schedules.
+Possible future features that would have been nice to include would be a graphcial user interface and additional options for dates to display, such as printing a week's worth of watering schedules.